Jean-Charles de Baas: Military career

 Jean-Charles de Baas was captain in the Regiment de Persan under his brother Isaac de Baas, who was major of the regiment.

 He joined in the Fronde rebellion (1648–53) and participated with his brother in abduction plots of César, Duke of Vendôme and Cardinal Mazarin.

 In September 1652 he helped defend the Château de Montrond in Cher when it was besieged by royal troops under the Philippe de Clérambault^{(fr)}, maréchal de Palluau.

 In Landes he participated under Colonel Balthazar in resistance to the followers of Mazarin.

 He became a captain of the guards of the Princess of Condé.

 He participated in the peace negotiations in Bègles.

 De Baas was amnestied after the Fronde and maintained his rank as maréchal des camps et armées du roi.

-During the Franco-Spanish War (1635–59) he took part in the Siege of Arras in 1654, then joined the Army of Italy.
+During the Franco-Spanish War (1635–1659) he took part in the Siege of Arras in 1654, then joined the Army of Italy.

 He was at the Siege of Pavia in 1655.

 On 8 November 1656 he was promoted to lieutenant general of the king's armies.

-He played a distinguished role in the war in Italy under the Francesco I d'Este, Duke of Modena, and then the Duke of Navailles^{(fr)}, until the war ended with the Treaty of the Pyrenees in November 1659.
+He played a distinguished role in the war in Italy under the Duke of Modena, and then the Duke of Navailles^{(fr)}, until the war ended with the Treaty of the Pyrenees in November 1659.

 He was then made commander in chief of the French troops in Italy.